1. Opening Statement

 2. Purpose and Scope

 Flexible work arrangements provide the potential for employees to explore a flexible work schedule that may better meet their personal needs while allowing the institution to continue to meet core college and general business responsibilities.
-Lafayette is committed to facilitating workplace arrangements that support a variety of operational, professional, and personal needs, knowing these may vary depending on each employee’s responsibilities and situation.
+Lafayette College is committed to facilitating workplace arrangements that support a variety of operational, professional, and personal needs, knowing these may vary depending on each employee’s responsibilities and situation.
 Not all positions are suitable for flexible work arrangements.
-Decisions will be made on a case-by-case basis.
+As such, all decisions on flexible work arrangements will be made on a case-by-case basis.

 The College provides guidance on various forms of workplace flexibility balanced with required actions and legal concerns related to overtime, holiday pay, timekeeping, medical leave considerations, and tax issues.

-Flexible work arrangements when they are pre-approved by the employee’s division, accommodate the personal needs of employees, assist in meeting operational needs and requirements, and are consistent with the maintenance of a high level of service by the College.
+The College permits the use of flexible work arrangements when they are pre-approved by the employee’s division, accommodate the needs of employees, assist in meeting operational needs and requirements, and are consistent with the maintenance of a high level of service by the College.

-If you are seeking a flexible work arrangement due to a health or caregiving-related situation for yourself or a family member, consult with Human Resources to determine whether your circumstances would be more appropriately addressed under the Family and Medical Leave Act (FMLA), or as a potential reasonable accommodation under the Americans with Disabilities Act (ADA).
-Requests may be submitted via the appropriate family and medical leave form or the request for reasonable accommodations request and/or by contacting Human Resources.
+If you are seeking a flexible work arrangement due to care for your own serious health condition or that of an employee’s spouse, child, or parent with a serious health condition, or birth, adoption, or fostering of a child; consult with Human Resources to determine whether your circumstances would be more appropriately addressed under the Family and Medical Leave Act (FMLA), or as a potential reasonable accommodation under the Americans with Disabilities Act (ADA).
+Requests may be submitted via the appropriate family and medical leave form or the reasonable accommodations request form and/or by contacting the Office of Human Resources.

 i.
 We are a residential college community where serving our students and collaborating with others, and is best achieved by being present on campus through face-to-face, classroom and on campus interactions between students, faculty, and staff.